Data-Mechanics/course-2019-spr-proj/gasparde_ljmcgann_tlux/README.md

 so if this error occurs just rerun because this error rarely occurs.
 After retrieving the datasets, we combine all of with **combineData.py**.
 The data is combined in the following order:
-1. First, we put into a dictionary where each key corresponds to each neighborhood in Boston the list of open spaces that overlaps (is partially or fully contained) said neighborhood using Shapely.
+1. We put it into a dictionary where each key corresponds to each neighborhood in Boston, and the value is the list of open spaces that overlaps (is partially or fully contained) said neighborhood using Shapely.
-2 Combine parcel geojson shape with certain assessment value like square footage and total land value by their PID (parcel id).
+2. Combine parcel geojson shape with certain assessment value like square footage and total land value by their PID (parcel id).
 3. In the CDC health survey data, the surveys are asked in each census tract in Boston.
 Therefore, we merge by Census Tract Numbers the shape and health statistics of each tract.
 The certain health statistics that we